JigyasPritam/Environmental_Sound_Classification_IITG/readme.md

 - Input features: MFCC (120 × 173)
 - Implements 10-fold cross-validation
 - Written in PyTorch
+- Can test various sounds by giving the path to the audio (must be within the class range)

 ## 📁 Dataset
 - UrbanSound8K (not included in repo)